UCSCRocketry/ground-control/README.md

     cd gcs-react-app/backend

+### 3. ENSURE YOU ARE USING PYTHON 3.12

+Some dependencies break when using Python 3.13+, all versions of 3.12 should work (though if you want to be safe, just install Python 3.12.3).

 ### 3. You may want to create a virtual python environment to separate packages and versions.

 Interpreter names may not match up to the ones listed below (e.g. "python" instead of "py")